sul-dlss-deprecated/rdf-ldp/README.md

 # DEPRECATED - use rdf-vocab

-This gem is deprecated;  rdf-vocab (included in the linkeddata gem) now contains RDF::Vocab::LDP.
+This gem is deprecated;  rdf-vocab gem (https://github.com/ruby-rdf/rdf-vocab, included in the linkeddata gem) now contains RDF::Vocab::LDP.
 You can find the  helper method to strip LDP triples from an RDF::Graph object in the triannon gem in lib/oa_graph_helper.rb.

 # rdf-ldp